Declan Shalvey

-Declan Shalvey is an Irish comics artist and writer.
+Declan Shalvey (born 11 January 1982) is an Irish comics artist and writer.
 He has worked for Marvel Comics, drawing titles like Moon Knight, Thunderbolts and Deadpool.
 For Image Comics, he has collaborated with writer Warren Ellis on science fiction series Injection, and written crime comics set in Ireland, including Savage Town, with artist Philip Barrett, and Bog Bodies, with artist Gavin Fullerton.

+Biography

 Shalvey was born on 11 January 1982 in Dublin, and grew up in Ennis, County Clare, where he was educated at Rice College and St. Flannan's College secondary schools.
 He studied Fine Art Printmaking at Limerick School of Art and Design.